netguru/ngrvalidator/README.md

 ## Installation:
 #### Installation with CocoaPods
-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C and Swift, which automates and simplifies the process of using 3rd-party.
 To use **NGRValidator** via CocoaPods write in your Podfile:

 ```rb
 pod 'ngrvalidator', '~> 2.0.0'